Published On: Feb 17 2013 05:45:58 AM ESTUpdated On: Feb 18 2015 02:00:00 AM EST

 2006: American Shani Davis wins the men's 1,000-meter speedskating gold medal at the Winter Olympics in Turin, Italy, becoming the first black athlete to win an individual gold medal in Winter Olympic history.
 Davis also won a silver medal in the 1,500-meter event three days later.

-2001: Hall of Fame baseball player Eddie Mathews, regarded as one of the greatest third basemen ever to play the game, dies of complications of pneumonia at the age of 69 in La Jolla, Calif.
+2001: Hall of Fame baseball player Eddie Mathews, regarded as one of the greatest third basemen ever to play the game, dies of complications of pneumonia at the age of 69 in La Jolla, California.
 Matthews spent the majority of his career with the Milwaukee Braves, hitting 512 home runs and collecting 1,453 RBIs.
 The 12-time All-Star also won two World Series championships, in 1957 with the Braves and in 1968 with the Detroit Tigers.

 2001: Seven-time NASCAR Sprint Cup Series champion Dale Earnhardt dies of basilar skull fracture in a last-lap crash during the Daytona 500.
 He was 49.

-1998: Chicago Cubs baseball broadcaster Harry Caray dies of cardiac arrest with resulting brain damage at the age of 83 in Rancho Mirage, Calif.
+1998: Chicago Cubs baseball broadcaster Harry Caray dies of cardiac arrest with resulting brain damage at the age of 83 in Rancho Mirage, California.
 Four days earlier he had collapsed at a restaurant, hit his head on a table and never regained consciousness.
 Caray, who got his start with a long tenure calling games for the St. Louis Cardinals before moving onto broadcasting games for the Oakland Athletics and the Chicago White Sox, became known for singing "Take Me Out to the Ball Game" during the seventh-inning stretch of games during his time with the White Sox.
 That tradition carried on when he moved to the Cubs following the 1981 season.

 1979: Snow falls in the Sahara Desert in southern Algeria for the only time in recorded history.